corpaxe/corpaxe-csharp-examples/README.md

 var password = "<FILL IN PASSWORD HERE>";
 ```

 Please replace these variables and run the Console application.
 The application will run against the Sandbox API.
-Step through this code to see how you can call the CorpAxe Api with C#.
+Step through this code to see how you can call the [Token Flow](http://docs.corpaxe.apiary.io/reference/authentication/token/retrieve-a-bearer-token) + [Event Flow](http://docs.corpaxe.apiary.io/reference/event/event/retrieve-an-event) in the CorpAxe Api with C#.
 If everything goes as planned, you should see a Console window appear with the following:

 ```winbatch
 Id created: <dynamically_generated_event_id>